intel/ipmctl/README.md

 ## Packages

+ipmctl is availible on Fedora.

-Fedora and EPEL 7 packages can be found at: https://copr.fedorainfracloud.org/coprs/jhli/ipmctl
+EPEL 7 packages can be found at: https://copr.fedorainfracloud.org/coprs/jhli/ipmctl

 OpenSUSE and SLES packages can be found at: https://build.opensuse.org/package/show/home:jhli/ipmctl